visioncrunch/college-notes/year 1/trimester 3/da-112-introduction-to-r/02_simple-manipulations-numbers-and-vectors/notes.md

 **Summary**

-In this lecture, we covered the basics of plotting vectors in R, including the use of the `plot` function, `barplot` function, `pi` function, `histogram` function, and `boxplot` function.
+In this lecture, we covered the basics of plotting vectors in R, including the use of the `plot` function, `barplot` function, `pie` function, `histogram` function, and `boxplot` function.
 We also discussed how to customize the appearance of the plots using various options.

 ---